kennywall/import-test/_posts/2011-06-20-where-cloud-computing-growth-will-slow.md

 So it didn't matter how much capacitiy, redundancy, or scalability I had in the cloud.
 It all went out the window because of the client side of my network.
 The Internet and mobile internet providers will continue to work harder at controlling, limiting and monetizing their networks, over rolling out the capacity necessary to scale along with cloud computing.
 I've been one of the biggest fans of cloud computing.
 I pushed for deploying AWS at SAP events against the recommendation of SAP IT in Germany.
 I have fought many entrenched IT folks when it comes to cloud computing.
 I just believe in the cloud.
-Except, the vision and promise will fall short in the hands of the cable and telecom companys who control the Internet connectivity in our country.</p>
+Except, the vision and promise will fall short in the hands of the cable and telecom companys who control the Internet connectivity in our country.
-<center><p><a href="http://apievangelist.com/2011/06/20/where-cloud-computing-growth-will-slow/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>